afekaoh/DispenserVillagerTrading/readme.md

 ## Building
 This project uses Gradle.
 Common tasks:
+You can build only the plugin JAR, copy it to a server, or run a local test server.

-- `./gradlew build` — Builds the plugin JAR under `build/libs/`.
+- `./gradlew build` — Builds the plugin JAR under `plugin/build/libs/`.
 - `./gradlew copyToServer` — Builds the JAR and copies it to the server directory specified by `SERVER_LOCATION` in `secrets.properties`.
-- `./gradlew runServer` — Starts a local Paper server for testing with the configured Minecraft version.

 ---

 ## Configuration